Cincinnati, Ohio Class Action Attorney Reviews Deceptive Marketing Lawsuits & False Advertising in the Food Industry for

 The Quaker Oats Company was under scrutiny for its “100% Natural” label on their oatmeal products, which were found with traces of glyphosate.

 Consumers in New York and California have filed a lawsuit against the popular oatmeal producer, claiming that the use of glyphosate constitutes deceptive marketing and invalidates claims made by Quaker Oats, which imply that their products are free from man-made ingredients.

 According to a recent report released by the Alliance for Natural Health USA, traces of the dangerous herbicide glyphosate were found in many common breakfast foods.

 Such contaminated food included oatmeal, bagels, corn flakes, yogurt, frozen hash browns, and coffee creamers.
 High levels of glyphosate were detected in eggs marketed as “organic,” “cage-free,” or “antibiotic-free.”
 Glyphosate is a chemical used commonly as a weed killer.
 Last year, the World Health Organization’s cancer experts linked it to cancer.
 They classify glyphosate as a probable carcinogen.

 Herbal Supplement Mislabeling Lawsuits

 The dietary supplement industry is a very profitable one–a billion-dollar industry–though a contentious one in the legal arena.
 Many dietary supplements have been called into question regarding both their effectiveness and their false advertising schemes.
-Three high-profile cases involve:
+High-profile cases involve: